Christian Yelich Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Padres pitching staff ranks 13th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in the league.

-- The Padres have a 4.26 team ERA that ranks 13th across all MLB pitching staffs.
+- The Padres have the 11th-ranked team ERA across all league pitching staffs (4.13).

-- The Padres rank 13th in baseball in home runs surrendered (12 total, 0.9 per game).
+- The Padres rank 13th in baseball in home runs allowed (14 total, one per game).

-- The Padres will send Martinez (0-1) to the mound for his third start of the season.
+- Wacha (2-0) gets the start for the Padres, his third of the season.

-- In his last time out on Friday, the righty threw 4 2/3 innings against the Atlanta Braves, giving up four earned runs while surrendering four hits.
+- The right-hander last pitched on Saturday against the Atlanta Braves, when he tossed six scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.